GenoaIO/OpenUnify/README.md

 ## An Opensource Trading, Portfolio Management and Backoffice Platform

-Unify is Trading Platform build by Traders and Fintech Veterans.
-It has been designed and built from the groupd up to be open and extendable.
+Unify is a Trading Platform build by Traders and Fintech veterans.
+It's been designed and built from the ground up to be open and extendable.

 ### High Level Features:
 * Realtime Market Connectivity : FIX, TARP, Bloomberg, Thompson Reuters